nissl-lab/POIFSExplorer/README.md

 We are very excited to create a standalone repo for this old/ancient tool in Nissl Lab.
 This tool exists for a long time although not many developers know it.
-It was located in tools/POIFS Browser folder.
+It was located in `NPOI repo`/tools/`POIFS Browser` folder.

 # POIFS Explorer